Young Lust (film)

-Young Lust is a 1984 American comedy film directed by Gary Weis and starring Fran Drescher and Mews Small.
-It was co-financed by Paramount.
+Young Lust is a 1984 American comedy film directed by Gary Weis and starring Fran Drescher, Mews Small and Dana Carvey.
+It was co-financed by Paramount, who picked up the production from Robert Stigwood's RSO Films.

-It was an early script by Bruce Wagner and was never theatrically released.
-It was a spoof of soap operas.
+It was an early script by Bruce Wagner, co-written with Robin Menken.
+The film is a spoof of soap opera tropes with a large ensemble cast.